nijaru/dotfiles/README.md

 1. Fork this repository
 2. Modify configurations as needed
 3. Update the Brewfile for different package selections
-4. Adjust the installation script if adding new configurations
+4. Adjust the installation script for new configurations

+## Troubleshooting

+If installation fails:

+1. Check the error messages in the console output
+2. Verify all prerequisites are installed
+3. Use `--dry-run` to test changes
+4. Check permissions on target directories

+All changes are automatically rolled back on failure.

 ## License

-MIT License
+MIT License - See [LICENSE](LICENSE) file for details

 ## Author